iivanic/DataChief/README.md

     * Collection points and analytics

 ##Notes on mobile platforms
 Smartphone versions are planned, and are crucial part of DataChief.
-This software is being developed on 200US$ 2-in-1 10" tablet, so until release of smartphone versions for your mobile needs you can use device(s) such as Asus Transformer Book T100, Acer Aspire Switch 10 or similar.
+For most part, this software is being developed on 200US$ 2-in-1 10" tablet, so until release of smartphone versions for your mobile needs you can use device(s) such as Asus Transformer Book T100, Acer Aspire Switch 10 or similar.

 ##How do I start with DataChief source code or test new version before release?
 * You will need **Node.js**, **Git** and **Microsoft Visual Studio Code** already installed.